top of page

 The World Has Changed

 Undoubtedly, we are living in a world that is remarkably different today than it was even just a decade ago.
 These days, things like social media and cloud computing have revolutionized the workplace.
 Unfortunately, along with the many benefits technology has brought, there are also greater risks.
-If it’s been awhile since you’ve leafed through your employee handbook, there’s a good chance it needs to be updated to include information on things like safe social sharing and other tech-related policies.
+If it’s been awhile since you’ve conducted an audit of your employee handbook, there’s a good chance it needs to be updated to include information on things like safe social sharing and other tech-related policies.
 Again, setting expectations is the goal, so be proactive.
+Regularly auditing your employee handbook ensures that your practice stays ahead of technological advancements and mitigates associated risks effectively.

 Your Employees Could Use a Refresher